betw/61040-portfolio/assignments/assignment2/reading_writing_concepts.md

             - requires: session exists and session 's activate flag is True
             - effect: stops the time associated with session from incementing and sets the activate flag to False

-**Note**: resetSession is used for when someone forgots to end a session.
+Note: resetSession is used for when someone forgots to end a session.
 The two stakeholders are the company and the client being billed, resetSession will make the company pay the cost by not charging the client for an erroneous number of hours.

 - concept: MakingElectronicBoardPasses [Time, Date, Gate]
 - purpose: create and issue a digital version of a boarding pass that keeps track of